shubh-shah/powerline-go/README.md

   -truncate-segment-width int
     	 Minimum width of a segment, segments longer than this will be shortened if space is limited.
 Setting this to 0 disables it.
     	 (default 16)
+  --separator string
+			The separator to be used,
+			(valid choices: angled,left-slant,right-slant,circle,flat,faded)
+      (default "angled")
 ```

 ### Eval